 Length and Structure

-The wall itself consisted of a concrete inner wall and an outer wall made of precast concrete slabs.
-Between these walls, there was a space known as the “Hinterland Wall,” which allowed patrol dogs and vehicles to move freely without obstruction.
+The wall itself was one inner concrete wall and outer wall made of precast concrete slabs.
+Between these two walls there was a gap known as the “Hinterland Wall” through which patrol dogs and vehicle could pass unhampered.

 Border Crossings

-The Berlin Wall had several designated border crossings where individuals could pass from one side to the other.
+The Berlin Wall had several passageways specifically for people’s movement from one side of the wall to the other side.
 Some of the well-known border crossings were:

-• Checkpoint Charlie: Located in the city center, it was one of the most famous border crossings.
+- Checkpoint Charlie: The center near it was one of the most recognized border crossings.

-• Glienicker Brücke: Located outside of Berlin, it was a bridge used for the exchange of captured spies between the United States and the Soviet Union.
+- Glienicker Brücke: It was a bridge outside Berlin, and captured spies were exchanged there between the United States and the Soviet Union.

-• Stresemannstraße: This crossing connected West Berlin with the East German suburb of Düppel.
+- Stresemannstraße: This crossing joins west Berlin to the East German suburb of Düppel.

 Timeline of the Berlin Wall